-Here you will find an overview of our most recent research publications.
-Most of these publications have been achieved by CCL and the wider PERL international network, however other research is also highlighted here.
+Here you will find an overview of our most recent research publications produced by CCL and the wider PERL international network, however other research is also highlighted here.

 Book or book chapters: